Alabama Road Trip No. 42

 Exploring Lineville and Wedowee

 Lineville is located between the Talladega National Forest and Lake Wedowee, both of which offer outdoor recreation opportunities.
 Just five miles east of Lineville in Randolph County is Flat Rock Park (7115 County Rd.
-870, Wedowee; 256-396-2338), known for its scenic views and 29 acres of granite.
+870, Lineville; 256-396-2338), known for its scenic views and 29 acres of granite.

 A great time to visit Lineville is during its annual Heritage Day and old-fashioned street festival, held the first Saturday in November.
 Live music, historical displays, arts and crafts, an old-fashioned costume contest and an antique tractor parade are all part of the fall event.